gigalixir/gigalixir-cli/docs/source/main.rst

 Optional Modifications
 ----------------------

-These modifications are not required, but are recommended if you want to use all of features GIGALIXIR offers.
+These modifications are not required, but are recommended if you want to use all of features Gigalixir offers.
 If you want to see the difference between :bash:`mix phoenix.new` and `gigalixir-getting-started`_ take a look at `the diff`.

 .. _`the diff`: https://github.com/gigalixir/gigalixir-getting-started/compare/fe3e06690ba926de817a48ae98bdf155f1cdb201...master